att-comdev/deckhand/doc/design.md

 Here is a list of internal validations:

-* `deckhand-document-schema-validation` - All concrete documents in the revision successfully pass their JSON schema validations.
+* `deckhand-schema-validation` - All concrete documents in the revision successfully pass their JSON schema validations.
 Will cause this to report an error.
 * `deckhand-policy-validation` - All required policy documents are in-place,